algolia/instantsearch/docs/src/getting-started/using-components.md

 When using `Vue.use(InstantSearch);`, all components are registered with the `ais-` prefix, which stands for Algolia's InstantSearch.
 Example: `ais-search-box`.

-When manually importing components, you can change that naming and assign a custom tag name.
+When manually importing components, you can change that naming convention and assign a custom tag name.

 ## Using components